av1paul/Data-Visualization-and-Analysis-Mini-Project---911-calls/README.md

-Visualizing and analyzing some 911 call dataset from Kaggle.
+Visualizing and analyzing the 911 call dataset from Kaggle.
 The data contains the following fields:

 lat : String variable, Latitude
 lng: String variable, Longitude